Mango Sticky Rice

 Cover the pan with a tight-fitting lid and cook on low heat until all the water is absorbed and the rice is cooked (20-25 minutes).

 Cook on low heat until the sugar melts.
 Keep stirring while cooking.
-Remove the pan from heat.
+Remove the pan from the heat.

 Top the rice with chilled ripe mango slices and drizzle the coconut milk and sugar mixture on top.
 Sprinkle sesame seeds, mung beans, and peanuts on top and serve.